MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-naming-conventions.md

 `dotnet_naming_symbols.<symbolTitle>.required_modifiers = <values>`

 The following list shows the allowable values, and you can specify multiple values by separating them with a comma.
+A naming rule will only match signatures that have all modifiers specified in `required_modifiers`.
+If this property is omitted, the default is an empty list, meaning there are no specific modifier requirements in order for the rule to apply.

 - `abstract` or `must_inherit`
 - `async`